developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 * Local File path on the device
 -->
 ### VerifyPeerCertificate
 Controls whether server certificates are verified against internal certificate(s). **Enabled by default**.
-Useful for debugging, entering a value of 0 (disabled) is equivalent to automatically clicking "OK" on a web browser’s dialog when requesting approval for an untrusted certificate. **This attribute must be enabled to ensure maximum security in deployed devices**.
+Entering a value of 0 (disabled) is equivalent to automatically clicking "OK" on a web browser’s dialog when requesting approval for an untrusted certificate. **This attribute must be enabled to ensure maximum security in deployed devices**.
 Leaving peer certificates unverified poses an extreme security risk when navigating pages.

 **Possible Values**: